Post Impact: Plot

 Shortly afterwards, they come under attack from survivors.
 There are about 600 people hiding in the subway tunnels and supplied by the "Distributors".
 They find out a blind man called "the doctor" is hiding below the Reichstag and supplies the people with food.
 The doctor's quarters are actually a verdant greenhouse and he is Gregor Starndorf.
 He explains that he and his chief engineer Klaus Hintze were the designers of SolStar-2.
 It was originally meant to be a new power source to lessen the dependency on oil, but due to military funding, it became a weapon.
 He orders Hintze to reactivate the satellite to execute a program he has devised to extend its area of effect and stop the permanent winter.
 He is alarmed to hear that Hintze is using it as a weapon, but the Distributors suddenly return and during the battle a sniper kills him.

 Enraged, the four confront Hintze, who is powering up the satellite to destroy Tangier, the NUNS' headquarter city, as a revenge for having been left behind.
 Sarah shoots him and Col. Waters apologizes to Parker for his earlier actions.
 Sarah sees an intruder and orders Parker to investigate.
 While he is away, Sarah unexpectedly kills Waters and orders Anna to retarget SolStar-2 to destroy Mecca and possibly other targets in the Middle East, for which she says she will be paid $10 million by an unnamed group.
 Parker returns and, despite being wounded, attacks Sarah, nearly losing before Anna shoots her.
-Anna aims the satellite to Europe and executes her father's program to "kickstart the weather," causing SolStar-2 to use up its last energy reserves to release a massive, wide-beamed microwave torrent which begins warming the atmosphere.
+Anna aims the satellite at Europe and executes her father's program to "kickstart the weather," causing SolStar-2 to use up its last energy reserves to release a massive, wide-beamed microwave torrent which begins warming the atmosphere.

 Parker and Anna continue the search for his family and find his home.
 Inside he discovers his wife's final message to him beside their frozen bodies.
 Back outside, they watch the thick, permanent clouds over Germany dissipate, revealing the warming sun once again.